-The membership will be composed of key representatives and influential leaders on food and agriculture safety/defense issues from Federal and SLTT governments.
-Representatives to the GCC shall be active members of their respective governmental agency/academic entity and be nominated by their leadership via written notification to the GCC Co-Chairs.
+The membership will be composed of key representatives and influential leaders in food and agriculture safety/defense from Federal, SLTT governments, and academia.
+Representatives to the GCC shall be active members of their respective governmental agency/academic entity and be nominated by their leadership via written notification to the GCC Co-Chairs, as defined in Article V below.
 Official membership is conveyed once the GCC Co-Chairs acknowledge receipt of the nomination and submit the name of the member to the Department of Homeland Security (DHS).